amado831/arduino-matlab/README.md

 Matlab may have difficulty finding attaching a serial port to your USB drive.
 The reason why was found here: https://www.mathworks.com/matlabcentral/answers/25323-using-serial-to-connect-to-an-arduino

-The solution is pasted below
+The solution is pasted below:

 You can use /dev/ttyACM0 but you need to let the library know that you will be using it.
 To specify the ports on your system, create a java.opts file in the directory you start MATLAB from with the following line in it:
 -Dgnu.io.rxtx.SerialPorts=/dev/ttyS0:/dev/ttyS1:/dev/USB0:/dev/ttyACM0